graphql/graphql-spec/spec/Section 3 -- Type System.md

 field, enum value, field argument, directive, or directive argument.

 A *schema coordinate* is always unique.
 Each *schema element* may be referenced by exactly one possible schema coordinate.
+There is a bidirectional 1:1 mapping.

 A *schema coordinate* may refer to either a defined or built-in *schema element*.
 For example, `String` and `@deprecated(reason:)` are both valid schema